Motorcycle Permit Information

 Overview

-The motorcycle permit test details depends on if you take it online or in person at a DMV office.
-Some locations require that a reservation to be made in advance by scheduling with the local DMV office.
-The motorcycle permit is valid for one year and may be renewed once without retaking the test.
+The motorcycle permit test details depends on if you take it online or in person at a DMV office (some locations require advance reservations).
+The motorcycle permit is valid for 1 year and may be renewed once without retaking the test.
 The DMV motorcycle permit fees are based on the license driver class.
 If you need to replace or renew a lost, stolen, or damaged learner’s permit in New York, you must visit the DMV office in person.

 Both Class D and M permit tests are given in 16, languages: English, Albanian, Arabic, Bengali, Bosnian, Chinese, French, Greek, Hebrew, Italian, Japanese, Korean, Nepali, Polish, Russian and Spanish.